vyshnovka/flappy-bird/README.md

-# Flappy Bird
+# One More Flappy Bird

-This is a clone of the Flappy Bird game on Unity.
+This is one of a thousand clones of the legendary Flappy Bird game on Unity.

-The original game is pretty simple (hyper-casual, obviously), so it's a great choice as a first project.
+The original idea is pretty simple (hyper-casual, obviously), so it was a great choice as a first project.
 All major mechanics have been implemented.
+Just tap the screen, jump over obstacles and last as long as possible.

+Or maybe it is **not** just another clone?..

 ## Tools